 Like black tanks, it’s a good idea to deep clean your gray tanks on a regular schedule, depending on what kind of camping you are typically doing.

-Routine cleaning will help you stay on top of any grease buildup that can cause your tank to smell or your sensors to misread.
-If your sensors are currently misreading and you’re in need of specific guidance for restoring your gray tank sensors, start with deep cleaning your gray tank as described in the above steps.
-If this doesn’t solve the problem or you’d like more details, please see our guide to Cleaning and Restoring Gray Tank Sensors.
+Routine cleaning of both your black and gray/galley tanks will help you stay on top of any waste and grease buildup that can cause your tanks to smell or your sensors to misread.
+If your sensors are currently misreading and you’re in need of specific guidance for restoring your tank sensors, refer to the How to Clean and Restore RV Wastewater Sensors guide.

 If you are a full-time RVer, deep cleaning tanks can be a lot trickier when you’re trying to use them at the same time.
 We recommend that full-time campers clean their black tank(s) regularly with Unique Tank Cleaner and their gray tank(s) with Dawn Ultra dish soap (every 5-10 dumps).
 This will help maintain properly working holding tanks and keep odors at bay.

 We understand that while cleaning your black tank(s), you’ll still need to use them, so you may not be able to completely fill them with water and walk away for 2-3 days.
-Instead, full-time RVers should fill black tank(s) half full with water, add one bottle of Tank Cleaner per black tank, and continue regularly using your toilet, ideally letting the solution work for a full 72 hours before dumping.
+Instead, full-time RVers should fill black tank(s) half or three quarters full with water (depending on anticipated usage), add one bottle of Tank Cleaner per black tank, and continue regularly using your toilet, ideally letting the solution work for a full 72 hours before dumping.
 The best option is always to deep clean without using the tanks, but even deep cleaning while using them will still help prevent buildup and other tank issues.
 Just remember, Tank Cleaner can only clean areas it can reach; areas of the tank walls that are not touched by water will not be cleaned.

 Deep cleaning gray tanks is a little easier when it comes to full-time RVing.
 Refer to the Deep Cleaning an RV Gray Water Tank section above because it’s the same process for full-time RVers!